kingzamzon/docs/docs/SDK/Explanation/LitActions/logAndReturn.md

 ## Composability

 You can call Lit Actions from inside Lit Actions and any signatures or decryptions will be appended to the parent Lit Action response.
-You do this by passing an IPFS ID to the LitActions.call() function like so: `LitActions.call({ ipfsId: "Qmb2sJtVLXiNNXnerWB7zjSpAhoM8AxJF2uZsU2iednTtT", params: {})` which would call the Lit Action at the given IPFS ID with the params you pass in to the `params` key.
+You do this by passing an IPFS ID to the Lit.Actions.call() function like so: `Lit.Actions.call({ ipfsId: "Qmb2sJtVLXiNNXnerWB7zjSpAhoM8AxJF2uZsU2iednTtT", params: {})` which would call the Lit Action at the given IPFS ID with the params you pass in to the `params` key.
 Check out that action code here to see how it works: https://ipfs.io/ipfs/Qmb2sJtVLXiNNXnerWB7zjSpAhoM8AxJF2uZsU2iednTtT

 Below is an action that takes a function name to run, and runs a "child" Lit Action accordingly.
 This example only has 1 function ("signEcdsa") but it could have many.